nbolten/CSE546-project/outline.md

 1. The minimum distance between the two sidewalks - i.e. how close together are the closest points between the sidewalks.
 2. The angle between the two sidewalks - we get angles for individual sidewalks based on the vector pointing out of the end.

+Each row is therefore a relationship between each sidewalk and every other sidewalk.
+We therefore want to do a cross join.